rahulk29/diffuser-reconstruction/docs/goals.md

   * Assuming all cameras have the same PSF
   * Assuming cameras are grid-aligned and evenly spaced
   * Only reconstructing one color channel

+## PSF-Free Reconstruction

+Use machine learning methods to train a neural network for reconstructing diffuser cam images.

+Then use another machine learning method to search for an input image that results in an output image that is approximately a single point.
+This input image is the PSF.

+This implicit PSF measurement eliminates the need for sensitive, error-prone, and time consuming manual measurements of the PSF in an optics lab.

+We can then use the learned PSF in classical algorithms.

+We will apply machine learning and classical methods to MCam.